Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Step 3: Deposit Assets

-Call the deposit function to add funds to the vault.
+Call the deposit function to add assets to the vault.

 const { request: depositRequest } = await client.simulateContract({